atroyn/math-llm/README.md

 You will need the `coqtop` command line application.
 This is a CLI for interacting with the [Coq](https://coq.inria.fr/download) proof assistant software.
 I used the default installation path and it worked out of the box following the instructions in the included README.

+You will need an [OpenAI API Key](https://platform.openai.com/account/api-keys) set in the OPENAI_API_KEY environment variable.

 Then run `pip install -r requirements.txt`

 ## Run